 What do you wish homeowners did differently in regards to their roofing?

 I wish homeowners took care of their roofs just like they took care of their cars.
 When you have a car, you know you have to service it and get regular oil changes.
 A lot of homeowners install a roof and they think that they’re good for the next 20 years without upkeep.
 But when issues arise—especially leaks—they are things that could have been fixed with just a tuneup or preventative maintenance package that most, if not all, roofing companies would offer.
-The roof is the second most expensive investment after the foundation of the home, and there’s more to a roof than just the shingles (like many homeowners seem to think), which is why maintenance is very important.
+A new roof replacement is the second most expensive investment after the foundation of the home, and there’s more to a roof than just the shingles (like many homeowners seem to think), which is why maintenance is very important.

 How often, at the very least, should a homeowner have someone come out and inspect the roof?